 Another common suggestion is to start with the Gospel of John in the New Testament.
 All four Gospels recount the stories of Jesus’ life and ministry.
 What makes John, in particular, a good starting point for Bible study is the artistic and narrative style.
 Starting with John provides beginners with an introduction to understand the person and teachings of Jesus Christ, which can add helpful historical context for reading other books of the Bible.

 Another important thing to remember is that as you approach studying the Bible as a beginner is that you do not need to embark on this process alone!
 There are a number of incredible Bible study tools available, both for men and women alike, that help to guide you through your study of scripture.
 When you decide which book you want to read first, consider finding a Bible study for that book to read in tandem with your reading of scripture.
 This can help you by providing context for the various passages as well as providing reflection questions and Bible study tools.
 These are great jumping-off points as you learn how to study the Bible for beginners.

 You could also look into joining a Bible study group or Bible class at your local church.
 This will allow you to work through scripture with other believers--some of whom might also be beginners--and allow you to ask any questions that might come up as you read.

 Finally, consider using the SOAP method during your Bible study.
 SOAP stands for scripture, observation, application, and prayer.
-This Bible study method provides you with a way of structuring your study time.
-Begin by reading directly from the particular bible passage of scripture you’re considering.
+This Bible study method provides you with a way of structuring your Bible study time.
+Begin by reading directly from the particular Bible passage of scripture you’re considering.
 Then jot down what you observed while reading.
-What struck you about the passage?
+What struck you about the Bible passage?
 Which verses caught your attention?
 Next, consider how this scripture and what you’ve observed can be applied to your prayer life.
 Finally, close your Bible study with a time of prayer.
 Say thanks for what God has revealed to you and helped you to understand, and ask Him to continue to grow and stretch your faith.